 It is usually a good idea to ask your local IT professionals to help with the selection of a mail transfer agent.

 This example is expected to run, as is, on most systems that have the default PostgreSQL install.

-The example assumes that pg_hba.conf contains:
+The example connects to the database and runs as the postgres role, the bootstrap superuser.
+It assumes that pg_hba.conf contains: